getgrav/grav-learn/pages/07.hosting/01.shared/03.crucial/docs.md

 {% set release = github.client.api('repo').releases().all('getgrav', 'grav')|first %}
 {% set grav_version = release['tag_name'] %}

 [Crucial Web Hosting](http://www.crucialwebhost.com/promo/1421086/) is another of the new bread of modern web hosting platforms that focuses on both speed and support.
 The use of **SSD drives** and **Litespeed** web servers with the latest **Intel XEON processors** ensures that Grav performs fantastically.
+Crucial also now provides PHP all the way up to the latest PHP 7.0 releases.

 ![](crucial.png)